Do you remember anyone telling you God’s strength comes through your weaknesses when you were a child?

 The family started asking me questions.
 Questions for which I had no answers.

 I felt so helpless.

-But, then I remembered that God’s strength comes through your weaknesses.
+Then I remembered that God’s strength comes through my weaknesses.
+God’s amazing strength.

 The only thing I knew to do was to give them comfort.